 - Asking yourself a short series of questions should help you decide how much you are willing to spend on your pack:

 - Do I really want to pay up to $200 for something that I might only need or use a few times a year?

 - Do I want to scrimp on something that could potentially be a lifesaver?

 Are all of the added (and cost-increasing) frills such as waterproofing, stylish design, and added interior compartments necessary, or do I just need a simple smell-proof pack that will do the bare essentials (no pun intended!)?

-As with your budget, answering a few simple questions can facilitate the process of choosing the right size of backpack for your needs.
+As with your budget, answering a few simple questions can facilitate the process of choosing the right size of a backpack for your needs.
 These are the most important:

-The longer you spend on the trail, the bigger your backpack will need to be in order to store extra food, clothing, and other supplies such as fuel for stoves or lanterns and batteries.
-The following table provides a rough estimation of the capacity of backpack required for varying trip durations.*
+The longer you spend on the trail, the bigger your backpack will need to be in order to store extra food, clothing, and other supplies such as fuel for stoves or lanterns, and batteries.
+The following table provides a rough estimation of the capacity of the backpack required for varying trip durations.*